hoodaddeveloper/JavaScript-Portfolio/README.md

-# This List contains all of my Projects from Simple to Advanced!
+# This List contains all of my Projects from simple to advanced!
 ### Starting from HTML & CSS Projects to JavaScript & Front-end Projects.

 ## 01. HTML & CSS Projects: